-Engineering Physics (Electrical) - Bachelor of Science in Engineering Physics
+Engineering Physics (Electrical Engineering) - Bachelor of Science in Engineering Physics

 A strong grasp of underlying physical principles behind the development of new technologies is necessary to keep up with new developments in a high-tech world.
 The Bachelor of Science (B.S.) in Engineering Physics program is designed to provide quality education to students for immediate employment with technical jobs in private industries (especially high-tech industries), research laboratories and public sectors.
 The program trains students with a combination of engineering knowledge, physics principles, mathematical background, problem-solving strategies and effective communication skills.
 The B.S. in Engineering Physics also provides an excellent preparation for graduate studies in either physics or an engineering discipline.